AIVIETNAM-AIO-DannyNguyen/AIVIETNAM-AIO-DannyNguyen/readme.md

 # 👋 Hi there, I'm Danny

-🎓 Master of Business Information Systems graduate at the ANU 📊 Aspiring Data Scientist | Data Analyst | AI Enthusiast
+🎓 Master of Applied Data Analytics at the ANU
+📊 Aspiring Data Scientist | Data Analyst | AI Enthusiast

 ---